walterfreeman/phy211/syllabus.md

 #### 1. Reasoning and skill-building, not memorization

 This course is emphatically not a class where you will come to lecture, sit there and listen to a presentation of some facts, and then repeat them back to us on exams.
-The laws of mechanics are very simple, and you could memorize them in an hour if you wanted.
+The laws of mechanics are very simple, and you could memorize them in fifteen minutes if you wanted.
 The challenging aspect of this class is the *application* of those principles to understand the motion of physical systems -- to take the principles of nature and, using mathematics as a tool, synthesize them into an understanding of how a particular system behaves.
 You are not going to be learning a list of currently-accepted facts; you are going to be practicing skills and learning to see the universe as scientists see it.